 The sampled material is of outstanding quality and the use of the Kontakt engine/scripts really adds value to this library.
 Although the articulations and patterns don’t work equally well for every instrument it is an amazing way to create realistic sounding percussions with little effort.

-World Impact should easily take care of most your percussion needs.
+World Impact should easily take care of most of your percussion needs.